Who is Chaker Alhadhur? The left-back playing in goal for Comoros in Afcon clash against Cameroon

 His professional career started at his local team, Nantes, before he moved on to Caen and Chateauroux and eventually joined current club Ajaccio in 2021.

-The 30-year-old made his Comoros debut in a friendly against Burkina Faso in 2014 and became a first-team regular until a cruciate ligament injury ruled him out for the duration of their qualification campaign for this year’s Afcon.
+The 30-year-old made his Comoros debut in a friendly against Burkina Faso in 2014 and became a first-team regular until a cruciate ligament injury ruled him out for the latter stages of their qualification campaign for this year’s Afcon.

 Alhadhur was an unused substitute for each of the team’s group stage matches against Gabon, Morocco and Ghana.